Analysis of a commercial surfactant for digital PCR assay

 Introduction to digital PCR

 Digital droplet-based assays offer promising opportunities for the absolute quantitation of low concentration analytic species.
 During the last decade digital-PCR assay (dPCR) became one of the most prominent assays for this class of analytical methods.
-For performing the assay, the sample volume is split into multiple droplets in such a way that each droplet contains either one or none of the target DNA molecules.
-Due to the small droplet volume, the PCR reaction runs very efficiently even from a single molecule.

 During amplification, a fluorescent dye is formed or activated.
 The positive droplets become fluorescent.
 Absolute quantitation of the number of target molecules is simplified to the count of fluorescence active droplets in the generated droplet collection.
 Not regarding the simplicity of the approach, its technical implementation is challenged by stabilizing the droplets collected over the complete assay avoiding unwanted droplet coalescence or crosstalk between the droplet ingredients.
 This has been solved by utilizing perfluorinated mineral oils as the carrier oil in combination with advanced perfluorinated surfactants, which stabilize the emulsion and avoid crosstalk and DNA exchange between the individual droplets.